Ar-maan05/mcp-persist/README.md

 ## Quickstart

-On FastMCP, one line wires a durable store into a runnable app — see [Two-line setup](#two-line-setup-for-fastmcp-with_persistence) for the full before/after:
+On FastMCP, one line wires a durable store into a runnable app; see [Two-line setup](#two-line-setup-for-fastmcp-with_persistence) for the full before/after: